vickywane/digitaloceanspaces-upload-api/submission.md

 ## Terminologies

-Below are some frequently terminologies used when working GraphQL.
+Below are some frequent terminologies used when working GraphQL.
 Understanding what these terminologies mean would be quite helpful as they often used when working within this tutorial;

 - Resolver: As the name implies, a resolver is a function that resolves or returns a value for a GraphQL field.
-This value could be an object or a scalar type such as a string, number or even a boolean.
+This value could be an object or a scalar type such as a string, number, or even a boolean.
 In this article, we would use a resolver to mutate data within the GraphQL API.

 - Query:  A query is an operation in GraphQL to fetch data, similar to the `GET` HTTP verb in a REST API.

-- Mutation: A mutation is an operation used to insert or mutate exisiting data in a GraphQL application, similar to the `POST`, `PATCH`, `PUT` HTTP verbs in a REST API.
+- Mutation: A mutation is an operation used to insert or mutate existing data in a GraphQL application, similar to the `POST`, `PATCH`, `PUT` HTTP verbs in a REST API.

 ## Step 1 — Bootstrapping a Golang GraphQL API

-In this article, you would use the [Gqlgen](https://github.com/99designs/gqlgen) library to boostrap the GraphQL API.
+In this article, you would use the [Gqlgen](https://github.com/99designs/gqlgen) library to bootstrap the GraphQL API.
 Gqlgen is a Go library for building GraphQL APIs.
-A Schema first approach and Code generation are two important features which Gqlgen provides that would be beneficial while building this API.
+A Schema first approach and Code generation are two important features that Gqlgen provides that would be beneficial while building this API.

 Using the Schema First Approach feature, you get to define the data model for the API using the GraphQL [Schema Definition Language](http://graphql.org/learn/schema/) (SDL), then you generate the boilerplate code for the API from the defined schema using the code generation feature.